18F/onboarding-documents/Email/pre-day-1-distributed.md

 ## Day 1: GSA Orientation

 Your first day at 18F will begin with a mandatory orientation administered by GSA HR.
 You should have received information about the location and time of your orientation in your offer letter or through a phone call with your regional GSA HR representative.
-If you have any questions about where to go and when, please let me know!
+If you have any questions about where to go and when, please let me know.

 **Bring:** I-9 form with two forms of proper identification (see [acceptable documents](http://www.uscis.gov/i-9-central/acceptable-documents)).
 The I-9 form must be verified in person before you can sign, so wait to fill it out until you arrive at orientation.